1j01/skele2d/README.md

 			* I did make a system for serializing and deserializing references to other entities, but it only supports references to other entities as top level properties of an entity, because that's all I needed - the player can hold a bow, and an arrow, but for instance if you wanted to have an array of references to other entities (perhaps multiple arrows!), it wouldn't work.
 I don't think it would actually be that hard to extend it to arbitrarily nested properties, but it would certainly be nice to offload that work and complexity to a library.
 		* Separate out world saving/loading logic (you could want to save to and load from a file like I have it now in NW.js, or over the network to a server (Node, Python, PHP, whatever), or to localStorage, IndexedDB, whatever)
 		* Make context menus work without NW.js (could also support Electron natively)
-	* Get rid of [ReactScript](https://github.com/1j01/react-script) (an old library I made which is deprecated) in favor of JSX in CoffeeScript 2 (requires a JSX compilation step!)
+	* Get rid of [ReactScript](https://github.com/1j01/react-script) (an old library I made, deprecated) in favor of JSX in CoffeeScript 2 (requires a JSX compilation step!)
 	* Documentation!
 		* Setup
 		* API